justinthompson593/Algebra2/Quizzes/README.md

   - Graphing lines and quadratic functions
   - Function evaluation and composition
   - Identifying the domain of given functions
-  - Solutions: video in progress
+  - Solutions: Written solutions in this directory, video in progress